Lesson 5 Introduction

 Part 1: The Reason for a Tabernacle

 The Tabernacle originally was a tent structure made to be a dwelling place for God, a place where the people could meet with Him.
-It was built by the Israelites in the wilderness.
+The Israelites built it in the wilderness.
 This was done in the first year of their separation from Egypt, the “Exodus.”

-What seems to be a truth in the natural realm actually may be just partial.
+What seems to be a truth in the natural realm may be just partially true.
 The truth is best fully revealed in a higher realm where there is more light.
 These are the hidden truths in the Word that have been sealed up until the time of the end.

-“4.
-But you, Daniel, keep this prophecy a SECRET; seal up the book UNTIL THE TIME OF THE END, when many will rush here and there [travel increases], & [when] knowledge will increase.” — Daniel 12:4 – NLT
+“But you, Daniel, keep this prophecy a SECRET.
+Seal up the book UNTIL THE TIME OF THE END, when many will rush here, and there [travel increases], and [when] knowledge will increase.” — Daniel 12:4 (NLT)

-“And I saw a new heaven and new earth: for the first heaven and the first earth were passed away, and there was no more sea [realm].
-And, I, John saw the holy city, NEW JERUSALEM, [a company of people] coming down [revealed in the lower, natural earth realm] from God out of heaven, [the higher unseen spirit realm] prepared as a BRIDE [the virgin/pure church] adorned for her husband [Jesus Christ, which Ephesians 5:22-32 confirms.]
-And I heard a great voice out of heaven saying, THE TABERNACLE OF GOD [where God lives] is with[within] men [a certain company of people], and he will dwell with[within] them, and they shall be his people, and God himself shall be with [within] them, and be their God.” — Revelation 21
+“And I saw a new heaven and new earth, for the first heaven and the first earth were passed away, and there was no more sea [realm].
+And, I, John saw the holy city, NEW JERUSALEM, [a company of people] coming down [revealed in the lower, natural earth realm] from God out of heaven, [the higher unseen spirit realm] prepared as a BRIDE [the virgin, pure church] adorned for her husband [Jesus Christ, which Ephesians 5:22-32 confirms.]
+And I heard a great voice out of heaven saying, THE TABERNACLE OF GOD [where God lives] is with[within] men [a certain company of people], and he will dwell with[within] them, and they shall be his people, and God himself shall be with [within] them, and be their God.” — Revelation 21:1-3

 A literal city with buildings and roads does not come down out of the sky.
 God is not interested in living in a tent, temple, or city.
-His original plan is still to make many men who will be just like Him so that He will be able to dwell in them.
-They will know what He wants and will want to do it, (Hebrews 8:10 NLT).
+His original plan is still to make many men who will be just like Him so that He will dwell in them.
+They will know what He wants and will want to do it (Hebrews 8:10 NLT).

-“2. and I, John, saw the holy city—NEW JERUSALEM—coming down from God out of the heaven, made ready as a BRIDE adorned for her husband; 3. and I heard a great voice out of the heaven, saying, ‘Lo, THE TABERNACLE OF GOD IS WITH MEN, AND HE WILL TABERNACLE [dwell] WITH THEM, AND THEY SHALL BE HIS PEOPLES, [plural…not just Jesus the Head], AND GOD HIMSELF SHALL BE WITH THEM [the Body of Christ]—their God,” — Revelation 21
+“I, John, saw the holy city, NEW JERUSALEM, coming down from God out of the heaven, made ready as a BRIDE adorned for her husband and I heard a great voice out of the heaven, saying, ‘Lo, THE TABERNACLE OF GOD IS WITH MEN, AND HE WILL TABERNACLE [dwell] WITH THEM, AND THEY SHALL BE HIS PEOPLES, [plural, not just Jesus the Head], AND GOD HIMSELF SHALL BE WITH THEM [the Body of Christ] their God.” — Revelation 21:2-3

 From these verses, we see that the New Jerusalem is the Bride of Christ, the Virgin Church.

-Now take a closer look at this city (people) called “New Jerusalem”.
+Now, take a closer look at this city (people) called “New Jerusalem.”

 “HE WHO OVERCOMES, I will make him a pillar in the temple of My God, and he shall go out no more.
 I will write on him the name [nature] of My God and the name of the city of My God, the NEW JERUSALEM, which comes down out of heaven from My God.
 AND I WILL WRITE ON HIM MY NEW NAME.“— Revelation 3:12

 And what is this NEW name?
-It is something other than “New Jerusalem”, which was the first name given.
+It is something other than “New Jerusalem,” which was the first name given.
 A new name speaks of a new identity.
 From this woman in heaven comes a new identity when seen upon the earth.

 Bear with me.
 This will all pull together when we look at a couple more scriptures.
-In Ezekiel 47-48 he is describing Jerusalem when a river of (living) water is flowing out from its temple, (God’s Tabernacle.
+In Ezekiel 47-48, he describes Jerusalem when a river of (living) water is flowing out from its temple, God’s Tabernacle.

-“…and THE NAME OF THE CITY from that day shall be: THE LORD IS THERE.” — Ezekiel 48:35
+“THE NAME OF THE CITY from that day shall be: THE LORD IS THERE.” — Ezekiel 48:35

 Look at this next scripture.
 It reveals more about this bride.
 We are moving toward a clearer understanding of just what or who this Tabernacle of God is.